-However, in this article, we have to face uncomfortable questions: How much carbohydrate does hummus have?
-How healthy is it really?
+However, in this article, we face uncomfortable questions: How much carbohydrate does hummus have?
+How healthy is it?
 Is hummus allowed on keto?
 And if not, what are the alternatives?

 You’ll find out all this and more here, based on science.

 Hummus is a Levantine or Egyptian dish made from cooked and pureed chickpeas.

 In the Middle East, hummus is one of the most popular foods, but also, in Western cuisine, the dip is trendy.

 For example, it is currently considered a healthy superfood among vegans and vegetarians.
 However, there are also more and more advocates of the creamy dip in the low-carb and keto communities.

 But hummus is by no means a new creation, as the earliest records of it date back to Arabic cookbooks of the 13th century.

 It was prepared as a cold dish of pureed chickpeas, lemon, herbs, spices, vinegar, and oil (Gaul 20191).

 To this day, the essential ingredients of classic hummus have not changed much: